How to Make Homeschool Field Trips Meaningful and Educational

 Parent Amplifier

-On your way home or shorthly after the trip: Encourage your child to tell about the trip to another family member or friend in rich details and enthusiasm.
-Ask your child to explain one thing they just learned and what they experience.
+On your way home or shortly after the trip: Encourage your child to tell about the trip to another family member or friend in rich details and enthusiasm.
+Ask your child to explain one thing they just learned and what they experienced.
 “Explain to me like I wasn’t there.”

 Self-explanation massively strengthens understanding.